MishC/employee-polls/README.md

 2. To set up SQLite database to store questions and answers in backend.
 Now "fake database" where all data exist permanently are in the file employee-polls/src/backend/_DATA.js

+### How to run a program

+ 1. Git clone [https://github.com/MishC/employee-polls.git](https://github.com/MishC/employee-polls.git)  and change directory to the project
+ 2. `npm install`
+ 3. npm run dev

 ### `npm start`

 Runs the app in the development mode.\